tail-unica/hopwise/docs/source/get_started/install.rst

 Try to run:
 -------------------------
-To check if you have successfully installed the RecBole, you can run:
+To check if you have successfully installed hopwise, you can run:

 .. code:: bash